SUMA-2019/SUMA-resource/README.md

 - Supports [SPARQL](https://www.w3.org/TR/sparql11-query/) queries

 # Using SUMA
-- There are two ways to use SUMA: first, run the [SUMA source code](https://github.com/SUMA-2019/SUMA-resource), and second, run [SUMA.jar](https://github.com/SUMA-2019/SUMA) by the command line.
+- There are two ways to use SUMA: first, run the [SUMA source code](https://github.com/SUMA-2019/SUMA-resource), and second, run [SUMA.jar](https://github.com/SUMA-2019/SUMA) by command line.
 ## How to run SUMA source code？
 #### Runtime environment: Java 8
 #### 1. Git clone https://github.com/SUMA-2019/SUMA-resource.git;
 #### 2. Run the main class testSUMARunTest.java (src/main/java/com/tju/suma/test/testSUMARunTest.java);
-#### 3. Load all the jars in the lib.
+#### 3. Load all the jars under the lib.

 - For instance, in IntelliJ IDEA, you can load in the following way: Project Structure -> Libraries -> new project library -> Java;
 #### 4. Modify parameters: